 That means people with multiple entries will get just one vote.

-People who did not play this season are welcome to participate in this survey.
+People who did not play in 2021 are welcome to participate in this survey.

 pinch hitter binder